When migraine strikes, you have many options to ease the pain. Your doctor will work with you to figure out a treatment plan.

 Your doctor may recommend one of these:

-NSAIDs (nonsteroidal anti-inflammatory drugs).
+NSAIDs (nonsteroidal anti-inflammatory drugs) are medications that block the effects of certain chemicals made in the body that can cause inflammation and pain when they're at high levels in your bloodstream.
 Many doctors suggest these as the go-to treatment for mild to moderate migraine headaches.
 Some examples are:

-Triptans or ditans.
+Triptans.
 These prescription drugs help block pain and affect the nerves and blood vessels involved in migraine.
-They’re also a fast-acting option for severe migraines.
-If you take triptans and don't get enough relief, you can take NSAIDs with them.
-You might take:
+Generally, they’re also a fast-acting option for migraines.
+Your doctor may recommend you take a triptan with an NSAID to be more effective.Triptan options include shorter-acting ones such as:

 - Almotriptan (Axert)